IntersectMBO/cardano-ledger/README.md

 ```

-## Updating GHC
+## Updating GHC and Package Dependencies

-Nix building is handled by `nix-tools`, which will generate a file with the GHC version from our stack snapshot.
+`nix` building is handled by `nix-tools`, which generates `nix` infrastructure
+from `stack` and `cabal` files.
+To generate the infrastructure, run
+`nix/regenerate.sh`.

+You should rerun this script whenever you update the dependencies in a cabal
+file or you update dependency/GHC versions in the `cardano-prelude` snapshot.

 So an update of GHC should be as simple as:
 1. Updating `snapshot.yaml` in `cardano-prelude`
 2. Updating `stack.yaml` `resolver` in `cardano-ledger`
-3. Running `scripts/nix-tools-generate.sh`
+3. Running `nix/regenerate.sh`

-This may require updating the version of `iohk-nix` if the compiler version you're switching to isn't supported in the current version of `iohk-nix`.
-This will result in an error like `missing attribute 'ghc864'`.
-To update `iohk-nix`, simply change the git revision in `iohk-nix.json`.
+This may require updating the version of `iohk-nix` if the compiler version
+you're switching to isn't supported in the current version of `iohk-nix`.
+This
+will result in an error like `missing attribute 'ghc864'`.
+To update `iohk-nix`,
+simply change the git revision in `iohk-nix.json`.

 ## Formatting